mrbackend/java-trampoline/docs/user-guide.md

 As it happens, this simple interface is all we need to inspect and traverse the tree.
-The `visit` method realizes a kind of functional [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), but without the need for a separate `TreeVisitor` class.
+The `visit` method realizes a kind of functional [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), but without the need for a separate `TreeVisitor` type.
 Instead, we must provide three callbacks, one for each node type.

 We can make a very general purpose method for recursively traversing the leaves of a `Tree`:
 ```java